-Lateral Sewer - Four feet (4')
+- A. Lateral Sewer Four feet (4')

-Main and Trunk Sewer
+- B. Main and Trunk Sewer

-- In the roadway Eight feet (8') - In easements Six feet (6')
+- 1. In the roadway Eight feet (8')

+- 2. In easements Six feet (6')

+The City Engineer may approve a shallower depth if unique situations exist and where there is sufficient evidence that the sewer pipe material proposed will be structurally acceptable.
 Where the topography is relatively flat and existing sewers are shallow (five feet (5') or less), the minimum cover may be three feet (3').
-Less than three feet (3') of cover will require the installation of ductile iron pipe.
-See Table 2.1 for class of pipe required.
+Less than fourthree feet (43') of cover will require the installation of ductile iron pipe or approved equal.
+See Table 2.1 below for class of pipe required.